ElisStaaf/ElisStaaf/README.rst

 * 🛠️ `fmake`_

-  * A "Make" language built with python.
-Compiles to M4 macro preprocessing.
+  * A "Make" language built with Go.
+Compiles to M4 macro processing.

 * ☕ `mochavim`_